 Step 2 Enter the information gathered

-After obtaining the desired network information, it needs to be added to Raspbian’s network configuration file.
-The network configuration files and the way the information is added are different for Raspbain Wheezy (2a) and Raspbian Jessie/Stretch (2b).
+The network configuration files and the way the information is added are different for Raspbain Wheezy (2a) and Raspbian Jessie/Stretch/Buster (2b).

 Step 2a Edit the interfaces file (Raspbian Wheezy)

-For Raspbian Wheezy, the interface
+For Raspbian Wheezy, the interfaces

-file is used to store the network configuration.
 Start off by making a backup of the original interfaces

 file: